TorahBibleCodes/TorahBibleCodes/README.md

 <br />Free to use publicly?
 NO
 <br />Free to use commercially?
 NO
 <br />Free to distribute?
 NO
-<br />Free to licenses any modifications?
+<br />Free to license any modifications?
 NO
 <br />
 <br />
 PLEASE BE AWARE THAT WE ARE NOT ASSOCIATED WITH THE FOLLOWING GITHUB REPO: